How To Light Photography Prints And Artwork

 5. If you choose ceiling mounted light fixtures (either surface mounted or flush mounted), be sure that once installed, you are able to swivel or aim them near that 30-degree angle that you are targeting.
 Some fixtures cannot be aimed, depending on the design.

-6. I recommend using a dimmer switch in your new accent lighting circuit (this is why you need dimmable bulbs).
+6. I highly recommend using a dimmer switch in your new accent lighting circuit (this is why you need dimmable bulbs).
 It will give you much more control over the brightness of your artwork and the ambiance of the room.
 If you feel that the bulbs are too bright, you can easily turn them down with a dimmer.

 Using dimmer switches on all of your lighting circuits gives you full control over the lighting levels, making your special art piece the primary focus in the room.